This article discusses implementing Java 8 Streams and

 Subclass implementors must supply an implementation of

-Iterator<Supplier<Spliterator<T>>> spliterators()
+Iterator<Supplier<Spliterator<T>>> spliterators().

-In the Combinations
+In the Combinations implementation, the key

-, iterates over every
+Spliterator, ForPrefix, iterates over every

-(sorted) prefix and either supplies more ForPrefix
+(sorted) prefix and either supplies more ForPrefix Spliterators or a

-single ForCombination
+single ForCombination Spliterator:

 private class ForPrefix extends DispatchSpliterator<List<T>> {